-This privacy notice is set out to inform you how we use your personal information.
+This privacy notice will inform you how we use your personal information.
 This notice covers personal information relating to you that we may collect through any medium, including specifically in relation to the professional services we provide to you, via our partners and service providers, or through our website.
 This notice describes how you can access and make certain choices about how we use your personal information.
-This is a requirement of new privacy laws under the General Data protection Regulation (GDPR).
-This privacy notice is separate, and in addition to, any contractual confidentiality obligations we may owe you – please refer to our mutual terms and conditions for further details.
+This is a requirement of new privacy laws under the UK General Data Protection Regulation (GDPR).
+This privacy notice is separate, and in addition to, any contractual confidentiality obligations we may owe you – please refer to our mutual Terms of Business for further details.

-Individuals connected with our professional services We may collect and process your: personal details, including your name, address, email and telephone/fax numbers, date of birth, nationality; employment details, including your employers name, your position or title and your corporate contact details; information on your financial circumstances, including your profession, income, assets and liabilities, as well as sensitive and/or criminal data.
-We may also need to collect and process information about persons related to a client.
+We may also need to collect and process information about persons related to a client, but we will only do so when it is required in order for us to provide you with our contracted services.
 In such circumstances, it is your responsibility to ensure that you have permission from that third-party for us to collect their information and you remain responsible for ensuring that the third-party understands how their information is being used.
 You may refer to this privacy notice in explaining to third parties how their information is being used.

 Unless specifically stated otherwise, we use personal information in the following ways and based upon the following lawful bases: